maximecb/Turing-Drawings/README.md

 Turing-Drawings
 ===============

-Randomly generated turing machines draw images and animations on a 2D canvas.
+Randomly generated Turing machines draw images and animations on a 2D canvas.
+A simple JavaScript+HTML5 demo.